 Any medical procedures involve risks but risk can be minimized by having a highly-trained and experienced doctor.
 Although it is rare, filler can be injected into a blood vessel or artery causing blindness (vascular occlusion).

-Other possible complications include infection in filler placement from skin surface bacteria and filler encapsulation.
+Other possible complications include infection in filler placement from skin surface bacteria (biofilm) and filler encapsulation.
 Incidence of complications, and addressing them immediately as they occur are advantages of having under eye fillers administered by the specialty level of or comparable to an oculoplastic surgeon.
 Read what to do when under eye fillers gone wrong

 The safest material to use is hyaluronic acid fillers, as hyaluronic acid is naturally present in the body, so there are no issues with tolerance or foreign body reactions.
 Hyaluronic acid fillers are safely metabolized with time.
 If someone doesn’t like the results of their under eye filler treatment, they can have the filler dissolved with injectable enzyme hyaluronidase.